Jessica Austin – Doula & Childbirth Services in Vancouver, BC

 My Path to Becoming a Childbirth Professional

-Finding a career that could bring me a strong sense of fulfilment through contributing to others’ lives in a positive and important way has always been an extremely important goal of mine.
-This pursuit has taken me through university and independent studies, as well as employment in both mainstream and alternative health care.
-Finally, I found myself becoming part of the birth community as a Vancouver birth doula.
+Finding a career that could bring me a strong sense of fulfillment through contributing to others’ lives in a positive and important way while fulfilling my need for constant learning and education had always been an extremely important goal of mine.
+This pursuit has taken me through university and independent studies, as well as employment in various fields of health care.
+Finally, I found myself becoming part of the Vancouver birth community as a birth doula and prenatal educator.

-My undergraduate studies in the sciences taught me a strong understanding of human biology, as well as an interest in scientific research.
+My undergraduate studies in Biological Sciences gave me a strong understanding of human biology, as well as an interest in scientific research.
 I spend many evenings studying obstetric guidelines and the research it is based on, which has armed with a plethora of studies and resources to pass on to my clients.